zslajchrt/zslajchrt.github.io/_drafts/dci-and-morpheus.md

 ###Example

+The paradigmatical example of DCI is a simulation of a **money transfer**.
+It is simple enough to illustrate the fundamentals of DCI.

+The use case scenario is this: the end user uses the bank terminal to transfer money from one account to another.
+He or she selects the source and the destination accounts from the list of accounts.
+Then he or she specifies the amount of money to be transfered and starts the transaction.
+Some exceptions can be raised, of course, for instance as long as there is not enough deposit in the source account to perform the transfer.

+For the sake of simplicity, let us assume that the data model of the bank application is just the list of the end user's accounts.
+Every account is represented by an object.
+We can expect that such a data model will be pretty alligned with the end user's mental model.

+![Bank Accounts](https://raw.githubusercontent.com/zslajchrt/morpheus/master/src/main/doc/pict/dci-transfer-money-4.png "Bank Accounts")

 When transferring money the user's head probably *contains* two things: the two accounts selected to take part in the transaction.
 Besides the two things/objects he or she also knows the roles of each account: one as the source and the other as the destination account.

-![Bank Accounts](https://raw.githubusercontent.com/zslajchrt/morpheus/master/src/main/doc/pict/dci-transfer-money-4.png "Bank Accounts")

 ![Transfer Money Use-Case](https://raw.githubusercontent.com/zslajchrt/morpheus/master/src/main/doc/pict/dci-transfer-money-1.png "Transfer Money Use-Case")